Book of the Year Awards 2018

 Each year Speech Pathology Australia conducts its Book of the Year Awards.

-Nominations for the Association’s Book of the Year 2017 awards are now closed.
-Contact Speech Pathology Australia if you wish to receive a nomination form for the Book of the Year 2018 Awards.
+Nominations for the Speech Pathology Australia Book of the Year Awards 2018 will be available in the New Year.
+Contact Speech Pathology Australia if you wish to receive a nomination form for the Speech Pathology Australia Book of the Year 2018 Awards.

-- Three to 5 years: Something Wonderful by Raweyn Caisley (Illustrated by Karen Blair)
+- Three to 5 years: me and you by Deborah Kelly (Illustrated by Karen Blair)

-- Five to 8 years: Funky Chicken: Chooks in Space by Chris Collin (Illustrations by Megan Kitchin)
+- Five to 8 years: Somewhere Else by Gus Gordon (Illustrations by Gus Gordon)

 As in 2015, the Birth to 3 Years category is proudly supported by Let's Read, a